Owner’s Equity: Meaning

 Owner’s Equity = Equity (Previous Year Balance) + Capital Added During the Year+ Retained Earnings + Present Year Net Profit -Withdrawals

-For stockholders’ equity/owner’s equity, withdrawals could be the dividends that are distributed in case of a company or personal drawings done by proprietor/partners in case of a firm.
+For stockholders’ equity/owner’s equity, withdrawals could be the dividends that are distributed in the case of a company or personal drawings done by proprietor/partners in the case of a firm.

-It is worth mentioning that owner’s equity may at times be negative.
-A negative value generally represents the bad business position of the company, while yearly increasing positive value represents a healthy financial state of business supported by business growth.
+It is worth mentioning that the owner’s equity may at times be negative.
+A negative value generally represents the bad business position of the company.
+While a yearly increasing positive value represents a healthy financial state of business supported by business growth.

 Owner’s Equity Vs. Net Worth

-In general, owner’s equity and net worth refer to the same value.
+In general, the owner’s equity and net worth refer to the same value.
 However, finance or accounting experts should understand the comparison of owner’s equity with net worth.
-The difference lies in the use of these terms in personal and business perspectives.
-While owner’s equity is strictly a business accounting term, net worth can also be referred to the owner’s personal value which may include business equity as well as home equity, investments, bank accounts, valuable items like jewelry and other collections.
+The difference lies in using these terms from personal and business perspectives.
+While owner’s equity is strictly a business accounting term, net worth can also be referred to as the owner’s personal value, including business equity and home equity, investments, bank accounts, valuable items like jewelry, and other collections.

-Generally, increasing owner’s equity year by year indicates the better business position (except in a case where an addition to capital is more than accumulated profits during a period compared).
-Moreover, it helps in keeping the companies in the good books of bankers, lenders, investors and other associates.
+Generally, increasing owner’s equity year by year indicates a better business position (except in a case where an addition to capital is more than accumulated profits during a period compared).
+Moreover, it helps keep the companies in the good books of bankers, lenders, investors, and other associates.